Partnering for change

 Co-publications

-Chile and UQ have partnered on 365 co-publications in the past 5 years, with key research areas including biochemistry and molecular biology, astronomy and astrophysics, and environmental sciences.
-UQ's top co-publishing partners are the Pontificia Universidad Catolica de Chile, Universidad de Concepción, and Universidad de Chile.
+Chile and UQ have partnered on 526 co-publications in the past 5 years, with key research areas including Astronomy & Astrophysics, Biochemistry & Molecular Biology, and Environmental Sciences.
+UQ's top co-publishing partners are the Pontificia Universidad Católica de Chile, Universidad de Concepción, and Universidad de Chile.

 Research collaborations